 What is a good construction management contract?

 The most common form of construction management contract in Australia is AS 4916.
 Principals who opt to use AS 4916 will often seek to make amendments to ensure the construction manager's interests are aligned as closely as possible with the principal's.
-(If you'd like to know more, you can contact us here.)
+Click here if you'd like to learn more about AS 4916.